osama127001/Multinode-Cloudera-Cluster/README.md

 It is also recommended to enable them, to start the service on boot.

+### 8. Install JCD Security policy files (All Nodes)

+To installll JCE Policy files, use the following wget command to download the required file:

+       wget --no-check-certificate --no-cookies --header "Cookie: oraclelicense=accept-securebackup-cookie" "http://download.oracle.com/otn-pub/java/jce/8/jce_policy-8.zip"

+once the file is downloaded, we have to unzip it, for that, use this command to install `unzip`:

+       yum install unzip

+Now use the following command to unzip

+       unzip -o -j -q jce_policy-8.zip -d /usr/java/jdk1.8.0_141-cloudera/jre/lib/security/

 ### 8. Testing Kerberos

 * Now goto another host, other than the kerberos server node, and then enter `kinit root/admin` command and enter the password `admin`. now enter the command `klist` to check if the ticket is available.
 To delete a ticket, `kdestroy` is used.